Jo Ann Banks Writer of Stories, Poems, and Silly Songs

 A: I've loved writing as far back as I can remember.
 I even loved worksheets and book reports in school.
 Don't get me wrong, I was not a very good student, I just loved words.

 The first serious writing I remember doing was when I was about 11.
 I wrote poetry exclusively back then, and some of it wasn't too bad.

 A: Mostly, I get ideas from words or phrases that I hear that stick in my head.
 It's like a little light bulb goes off and I say, "Hey, that sounds like a story!".

 Since I've worked in childcare on and off my whole life, I've seen and heard some amazingly silly and profound things.
 Silly and profound make good story material!

 Q: How did you choose youth fiction?

 A: I think I didn't choose it.
 It chose me.
-Possibly because I love kids so much, and because I truly am a kid at heart.
-Some people say I never grew up, but I just cover my ears and sing "I'm not listening.
+Possibly because I love kids so much, and because I'm truly a kid at heart.
+Some people say I never grew up, but I just cover my ears and say "I'm not listening.
 I'm not listening."